kabirbaidhya/pglistend/README.md

 Check [this](https://www.digitalocean.com/community/tutorials/how-to-use-journalctl-to-view-and-manipulate-systemd-logs) to read more about journalctl.

-## Limitations
+## TODOs / Limitations as of now
-* Right now, this only supports listening to a single database.
-Support for multiple databases needs to be implemented.
+* Multiple database support as right now it supports single database only.
+* Delegate CPU-intensive tasks (mostly queries) to separate thread or message queue most likely.
+[Here's why](http://stackoverflow.com/questions/3491811/node-js-and-cpu-intensive-requests/3536183#answer-3491931)
+* Debounce callback invocation with some configurable time-interval.